NVIDIA/workbench-example-hybrid-rag/README.md

 * You must have access to NeMo Inference Microservice (NIMs) [Early Access Program](https://developer.nvidia.com/nemo-microservices-early-access).
 * Shut down any other processes running locally on the GPU as these may result in memory issues when running the microservice locally.

 **Additional Configurations:** Some additional configurations in AI Workbench are required to run this tutorial.
-These are not added to the project by default, so please follow the following instructions closely to ensure a proper setup.
+Unlike the previous tutorials, these configs are not added to the project by default, so please follow the following instructions closely to ensure a proper setup.

 1. If running, shut down the project environment under **Environment** > **Stop Environment**.
 This will ensure restarting the environment will incorporate all the below configurations.
 2. Add the following under **Environment** > **Secrets**:
-   * <ins>NGC API Key</ins>: This is used to authenticate when pulling the NIM container from NGC.
+   * <ins>Your NGC API Key</ins>: This is used to authenticate when pulling the NIM container from NGC.
 You must be in the Early Access Program to access this container.
        * _Name_: ``NGC_CLI_API_KEY``
        * _Value_: (Your NGC API Key)
        * _Description_: NGC API Key for NIM authentication
-   * <ins>Hugging Face Username</ins>: This is used to clone the model weights locally from Hugging Face via git lfs, in conjunction with the HF API token.
+   * <ins>Your Hugging Face Username</ins>: This is used to clone the model weights locally from Hugging Face via git lfs, in conjunction with the HF API token.
        * _Name_: ``HUGGING_FACE_HUB_USERNAME``
        * _Value_: (Your HF Username)
        * _Description_: HF Username for cloning model weights locally